FionaWekulo/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem

-Upon the release of ALX's System Engineering & DevOps project 0x19, approximately 06:00 West African Time (WAT) here in Nigeria, an outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
+Upon the release of ALX's System Engineering & DevOps project 0x19-Postmortem, approximately 06:00 East African Time (WAT) here in Kenya, an outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
 GET requests on the server led to 500 Internal Server Error's, when the expected response was an HTML file defining a simple Holberton WordPress site.

 ## Debugging Process

-Bug debugger Bamidele (Lexxyla... as in my actual initials... made that up on the spot, pretty good, huh?) encountered the issue upon opening the project and being, well, instructed to address it, roughly 19:20 PST.
-He promptly proceeded to undergo solving the problem.
+Bug debugger Fiona Wekulo encountered the issue upon opening the project and being, well, instructed to address it, roughly 10:20 EAT.
+She promptly proceeded to undergo solving the problem.

 1. Checked running processes using `ps aux`.
 Two `apache2` processes - `root` and `www-data` - were properly running.